decagonhq/decapay-web/README.md

 ### `npm install`
 to install all the dependencies

-#### create a .env file in the root directory and add the following
+#### create an .env file in the root directory and add the following
 REACT_APP_API_URL=https://decapay.net/api/v1/

 ### `npm start`